Space Channel 5: Part 2: Reception

 Upon its release in Japan, Part 2 topped sales charts.
 According to Mizuguchi, the game sold around 50,000 copies during its first week, then remained steady in the charts in subsequent weeks rather than the expected sharp drop-off of other titles.
 Unlike both Space Channel 5 and the studio's other title Rez, the PS2 version of Part 2 was a commercial success; 150,000 units were sold in Japan alone.

 The game received positive reviews from critics, receiving praise for its major improvements compared to its predecessor.
-Japanese gaming magazine Famitsu gave both versions of the game a score of 35 points out of 40.
 The magazine also inducted the game into their Platinum Hall of Fame.
 Game Informer writer, Justin Leeper, complimented the game for being harder than its predecessor and offering more replay value.
 Andrew Reiner provided a second opinion for Game Informer stating that Part 2—while not as memorable as the original—was still highly enjoyable.
 Brad Shoemaker of GameSpot, despite mechanical similarities, cited Part 2 as the better entry of the two due to added mechanics and the broader range of music despite uneven voice acting and singing.
 Shoemaker cited the guitar battle between Ulala and Pudding as one of the game's more amusing and noticeable highlights.

 Christian Nutt, writing for GameSpy, praised the sequel for an improved visual style and musical variety; he particularly noted Jackson's inclusion, saying the cameo highlighted his professional skill.
 Nich Maragos of 1UP.com praised the music, stating it was better than its predecessor for providing more variety and matching the music to the tone of its scenes.
 Maragos further elaborated when reviewing the game for GMR calling the music tighter, and the animation and gameplay improved to the point that he wished the first game had been similar.
 GamePro said that Agetec should be lauded for their efforts in bringing both games over in a single package.

 IGNs Douglass Perry said that Part 2 fixed the first game's faults and added new elements to enhance the gameplay.
 He praised the more ambitious presentation, expanded musical styles and greater scope of content.
 Peter Garden of Play Magazine enjoyed the sequel far more than its predecessor, citing the upgrade to full 3D graphics and improvements to input responses.
 Reviewers of the Special Edition release in North America praised this version due to including both games for a low price.

 Reviews of the Dreamcast Collection version were less positive, though most criticisms focused on the collection as a whole.
 IGNs Levi Buchanan called the game's tone "forced" compared to its predecessor, as it tried outdoing the earlier game's "weird" tone.
 Keza MacDonald, writing for Eurogamer, complained of subpar sound quality and technical issues, which were present on the entire collection.
 By contrast, Jahanzeb Khan of PALGN cited it as the best game in the collection, but was disappointed that the collection did not include the original Dreamcast version.